Jegoexport/Brick_Wordl_Generator/Readme.md

 * place basic quadratic bricks like 1x1, 2x2, 4x4 according to height map
 * build streets with flat bricks angled in direction ot the street
-* main or root Config-File
+* main Config-File
+* placement of vertical 'wall' Bricks

 ### Work in Progress:

 * procedural placement on nature elements like trees, bushes and plants based on texture map
-* placement of non-flat rock bricks, like 2x1x6 bricks where on side is angled
+* placement of non-flat rock bricks, like 2x1x6 bricks where on side is angled (working a bit)
 * placement of non square bricks
-* filling of vertical holes

 -------------